 I already know the astronauts and [López-Alegría] have tested the rice and they love it.
 Now we need to make sure that they love it once they are up in the space station.

 Do you ever want to go to space yourself and cook there?

 My friend, if they give me the opportunity to go to space, I won’t waste a second.

 This interview has been edited for length and clarity.

 In late August, Hurricane Dorian formed over the Atlantic Ocean.
-The storm made landfall in the Bahamas on September 1, leveling buildings, flooding neighborhoods, and killing 51 people.
-Whole communities were left without power or water.
-As soon as the…
+The storm hit the Bahamas on September 1.
+It leveled buildings, flooded neighborhoods, and killed 51 people.
+Many regions were left without power or water.
+As soon as the storm…